Why choose PE compounds for pressure pipe ?

 Statement from PE100+ Association

-Based on all the concerns detailed above the PE100+ association approach is based upon the exclusive use of PE compounds that has been so successful in gas and water systems in Europe.
+Based on all the concerns detailed above the PE100+ association approach is based upon the exclusive use of fully compounded PE resins that has been so successful in gas and water systems in Europe.

 PE pipe compounds are usually produced on line using specialised equipment during the pelletisation process.
 This creates a consistent raw material to be used for quality pipe production thus providing this important “peace of mind” for the network owner.

 1) S. MacKellar, “Leakage survey in UK” Plastics Pipes XIII, Washington, 2006.

 2) Fontenay, et al “Review of properties of pipe and fitting materials for drinking water”.
 Force Technology Report, 2005